Chapter 60:

 The Ruby Oracle

-With a flick of the security card, I activated the ancient device, and it began to hum with magical energy.
-Over the next ten minutes, it slowly lowered itself down the long, diagonal shaft before eventually emerging in a grand cavern.
-The dim blue glow of arcane lights dotted the walls, casting odd shadows and giving the uncomfortably warm space an eerie feel.
+With a flick of the security card, I activated the ancient device, which began to hum with magical energy.
+Over the next ten minutes, it slowly lowered itself down the long, diagonal shaft before eventually emerging into an offshoot of the cavern of our upcoming grand battle.
+The dim blue light of shimmer crystal lamps, the same that had radiated their eerie glow down the length of the elevator shaft, now dotted the walls.
+They cast odd shadows dancing along the rough stone surfaces, giving the uncomfortably warm space a strange and unsettling feel.

-Remaining off the dunes, so as not to alert the dragon to our presence, we travelled along a stone path following this earthen stream.
-Eventually, both sand and stone came to a small set of docks capable of mooring two or three shimmer ships—keelboat-sized vessels that travelled across the sand sea using magic-infused shimmer crystals.
+Remaining off the dunes, so as not to alert the dragon to our presence until the time was right, we travelled along a rocky path following this earthen stream.
+Eventually, both sand and stone came to a small set of cut-bedrock docks capable of mooring two or three shimmer ships—keelboat-sized vessels that travelled across the sand sea using magic-infused shimmer crystals.

 “Iz, this isn’t good.”
 Rionriv’s voice whispered, mirroring my own thoughts.
-“How am I supposed to make it to the other side if I can’t see the stone platform?”
+“How am I supposed to make it to the other side if I can’t see the stone platform?
+I thought we'd have a bit more visibility."

 “Hope?
 Reassuring.
 Want me to use a sonic tsunami to clear the fog?”